How to Plant and Grow Onions

 There are three ways to buy onions for planting in your own garden: seeds, sets, and plants

-Sets are what you'll probably find at the store, wherever you shop.
-A big box store with a garden department, a hardware store that sells seeds and plants in spring, a farm and home store such as Tractor Supply Co, or a local feed store.
+Onion sets are what you'll probably find at the store in the spring.
+A big box store with a garden department, a hardware store that sells seeds and plants in spring, a farm and home store such as Tractor Supply Co, or a local feed store are all good places to look for onion sets.

 Onion transplants, garden pots and tools on a yellow background